 In the General tab, you will see a URL, if its not your preferred Google address like Google.com or Google.ca(for Canada) you can simply change it, press the OK button and open another tab.This should bring up a fresh new Google search bar.

 This web browser is very popular globally, and at one time in the past, was the world’s number one used browser.
 Due to much competition in the web browser department, it has slipped a notch, and is no longer number one on the list.
 However, it still remains a force to be reckoned with.
 Internet explorer is designed for the user to be able to view a broad range of pages.
 It provides certain features within its operating system.
 These features include a Microsoft Update.
 When browsers were just hitting the market and competition was fierce and tough, Internet Explorer won the race.
 It superseded Netscape Navigator.
 The features of Internet Explorer include the fact that it supports HTML.
+Click here to go to the main page.

 It supports CSS, levels one, all the way through to level three.
 It also supports XML, and more.
 It has a trident rendering engine.
 This engine scored the highest in the W3C conformance test suite for all major browsers.
 It utilizes DOCTYPE sniffing to choose between standards mode and quirks mode.
 In doing this, it intentionally copies non standard behaviours of old versions of HTML and others.
 Internet Explorer also provides its own ECMA script.
 The browser has been criticized though.
 Particularly, it was criticized by a Mr Tim Berners – Lee, mainly for its limited support for SVG.
 Internet Explorer introduced many proprietary extensions to many of its standards.
 This caused many web pages to appear broken and introduced a need for quirks mode.
 Internet has introduced many extensions to the DOM that other browsers then adopted.